 For projects that survive initial due diligence, we stress test underwriting assumptions, review key legal documents, and third-party reports and consider transaction structure.
 A select few are on our platform. - EquityMultiple Website

 This crowdfunded real estate investing platform is for active accredited investors.
-It is up to you to select individual real estate projects to invest in.
 All the projects on the platform are private placements under Regulation D of the Securities Act.
 This means the securities are non-registered and only available to accredited investors.

 EquityMultiple offers screening tools and has a growing list of live offerings you can invest in.
 The minimum to invest in each project is $10,000 but can be greater depending on the project.
 You can build your own portfolio of real estate investments on EquityMultiple by investing in multiple deals on the platform.
-Potential investments fall into one of three categories; equity, preferred equity, or debt deals.
+Potential investments fall into one of three categories; fund investing, direct investing, or tax-deferred investing.

-When you invest in an EquityMultiple equity investment, you are purchasing a share of an LLC which owns the underlying real estate project.
+When you invest in an EQUITYMULTIPLE direct investment, you are purchasing a share of an LLC that owns the underlying real estate project.
+In general, direct deals will involve greater risk and provide investors with a higher IRR.

-Once you invest in EquityMultiple, you will have the ability to track your investment, receive distributions through ACH transfer and receive investment updates directly on the platform.
+Once you invest in EquityMultiple, you will have the ability to track your investments, receive distributions through ACH transfer, and receive investment updates directly on the platform.
 After you select the properties to invest in, it is a relatively passive investment.
+You just sit back and let EQUITYMULTIPLE take care of things.

 The EquityMultiple platform has recently released new funds called Opportunity Funds.
 These investments are in tax-advantaged areas in recognized opportunity zones throughout the United States.
 In 2017, Congress passed the Investing in Opportunity Act which designated certain cities and zones throughout the US that need economic aid.
 EquityMultiple has created funds specifically for these tax-advantaged opportunity zones.